MinorReedich/final/Proposal.md

 2. Color change (start off with white particles which explode into colorful ones).

 3. Texture change (begin with particle texture and end up with planets at the singular point onward.

 ## Implementation details (data structures, algorithms etc...)

+I will be using particle systems to acheive my desired result.